-Susan Ciufo is in her third year as head coach of the Stonehill College field hockey program.
+Susan Ciufo is in her fourth year as head coach of the Stonehill College field hockey program.

 Ciufo took over as head coach at Stonehill following two seasons as assistant coach at her alma mater, Drexel University.
 During her two seasons as an assistant coach under long-time head coach Denise Zelenak at Drexel, Ciufo worked with both the forwards and goalkeepers, preparing practice plans and developing their individual skills for game day.
 She had a focus on breaking down game film and recruiting student-athletes from across the country.
 The Dragons posted a 23-15 (.605) overall record in her two seasons as an assistant coach, including a 6-6 mark in the Colonial Athletic Association, posting a pair of wins over nationally-ranked University of Iowa in 2013 and Temple University in 2014.
 Drexel earned a spot in the 2013 CAA semifinals, posting a 13-7 record overall, including 4-2 in the CAA.